||Vol. VI, No. 4

-NEW, The Haddon Neighborhood Watch meeting will be on October 17, 2013 at 5:30 pm located at Haddon Elementary, 10115 Haddon St.
+The Haddon Neighborhood Watch meeting will be on April 17, 2013 at 5:30 pm located at Haddon Elementary, 10115 Haddon St.

-We Have our Community Police Advisory Board (C-PAB) meeting on October 10 at 6:00 pm at the Japanese American Community Center, 12953 Branford St.
+We have our Community Police Advisory Board (C-PAB) meeting on April 10 at 6:00 pm at the Japanese American Community Center, 12953 Branford St.